Core Concepts

 - Creation:

-get_memory()returns complete memory with all chunks (each chunk has an ID) - Chunk Operations: Use chunk IDs for granular updates/deletes
+get_memory()returns complete memory with all chunks - Chunk Operations: Use chunk IDs for granular updates/deletes

 - Deletion: